Viewing Myself through the Healing Voices Documentary

 So I now have someone to talk with as we exit the theater.
 The two of us catch up regarding our activities.
 She, who is studying for her psychology license, is close to making it through and appears to have scraped her way through without any fanfare, much as I did.
 I give her details about my memoir and she is excited to read it and insists on paying for it.
 She departs to get back to her dog who is in her apartment and I stand and face a crowd that I am admittedly intimidated by.

 I don’t know if it is my pain which may be received as bad energy that prevents me from such social efforts or real overt reactions to my upstairs comments.
-I think I had essentially highlighted class issues that exist in the movement.
-That is not a pretty issue to bring up.
 I struggle to get included in many conversations.
 This has been common for me.
 In work groups others have acknowledged that I have not always been included.
 One person who doesn’t know me comes over and gives me a chance, which I appreciate.
-I also get a hug from an elder man one I have imagined has hurt me in the past.
+I also get a hug from someone I have imagined has hurt me in the past.
 He now says he will make a point of getting to my book.
 The hug is mutually gentle and redemptive.
 I make a point of saying to a colleague that I want to support a local viewing so many more can experience this film.

 After a five minute period when I am unable to talk to anyone, I slip away from the crowd.
 I am reminded of my college experiences.
 I never attended a single party.
-As an acculturated ghetto talking anorexic boy from a suburb I had a lot of nicknames: Where’s Waldo, from the traffic at the crack house across the street; Clyde Dog, from my co-workers at the Korean mobster deli where I worked for three years; Vanilla Ice, from the local YMCA campers and co-workers, and Slim Pickings, from the red-blooded Viet Nam vets I worked with at a carpenters local.
-The only other student who really saw me was an older “bipolar” gangster in recovery from drugs and alcohol, who I amused.
-I made more social efforts in grad school, but there had been all that left over social awkwardness.
+As an acculturated ghetto talking anorexic boy from a suburb I had a lot of nicknames: Where’s Waldo, from the traffic at the crack house across the street; Clyde Dog, from my co-workers at the Korean deli where I worked for three years; Vanilla Ice, from the local YMCA campers and co-workers, and Slim Pickings, from the red-blooded Viet Nam vets I worked with at a carpenters local.

 I am grateful to Oryx, Jen, Dan, director PJ Moynihan, and many others for their work.
-Viewing their world class and groundbreaking work is helping motivate me to cross yet another bridge and I believe it can help others do the same.
+Viewing their world class and groundbreaking work is helping motivate me to cross yet another bridge and maybe if I can do it, I can help others do the same.
 Their work is a true achievement that can help us unify if we all work together.